tbretl/ae353-sp22/docs/index.md

 There is no required textbook.

+## In-Class Activities

+You will complete a short activity during every lecture using [PrairieLearn](https://www.prairielearn.org/pl/course_instance/129078).
+For this reason, it is important that you **bring your laptop to class each day** (or some other device that can run PrairieLearn).

 ## Homework

-There will be many homework assignments.
-You will complete them online using [PrairieLearn](https://www.prairielearn.org/pl/course_instance/129078).
-You are encouraged to work with your colleagues on these assignments.
+You will complete a homework assignment after every lecture using [PrairieLearn](https://www.prairielearn.org/pl/course_instance/129078).

 ## Exams

-There will be four 50-minute exams.
-You will take them in the [Computer-Based Testing Facility (CBTF)](https://cbtf.engr.illinois.edu).
-Our use of CBTF will give you flexibility in scheduling each exam, will show your results immediately, and will allow you to retake each exam exactly once.
+You will take four 50-minute exams during the semester in the [Computer-Based Testing Facility (CBTF)](https://cbtf.engr.illinois.edu).
+Optionally, you may retake each exam exactly once.
 If you retake an exam, your score will be computed as follows:

 $$
 \text{final score} = \frac{9}{10}\left(\text{higher score}\right) + \frac{1}{10}\left(\text{lower score}\right)